UFC 275: Teixeira vs. Prochazka: Predictions & Analysis

 A few statistical edges stand out.
 Allen throws significantly more leather — a 2.2 sig. strike per minute gap.
 Malkoun is far more active with takedowns, averaging 6.2 more per 15 minutes.
 Allen has tighter striking defense, making opponents miss more often.

 The Pick: Brendan Allen over Jacob Malkoun.
-We're leaning Allen here at 73%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+We're leaning Allen here at 67%, a solid but not overwhelming edge.
+The market implies 72% for Allen, but our model sees only 67%.
+That 5-point gap favoring Malkoun is worth watching.

 Kyung Ho Kang vs Batgerel Danaa